shinyappstore/PlotXpress/README.md

 ### Contact

-The plotXpress shiny app is created and maintained by Joachim Goedhart ([@joachimgoedhart](https://twitter.com/joachimgoedhart))
+Questions related to the shiny app can be addressed to: Joachim Goedhart ([@joachimgoedhart](https://twitter.com/joachimgoedhart))